Research to increase the competitiveness of enterprises

 Numerous research and joint projects with highly competitive funding programs for science document our innovative strength.
-We support the transfer of knowledge to industry and transfer our research ﬁndings into practice.
-Concrete applications are manifested in our outstanding research centres, which are an international centre of attraction for research and application.
-We seek open exchange, advocate unrestricted open access to publications and promote networked science.
+We support the transfer of knowledge to industry and transfer our research findings into practice.
+The concrete application is manifested in our outstanding research centres, which are an international centre of attraction for technological development and application.

 The LSWI wishes you all the best, a lot of patience and best health for the next weeks.